-Each year, normally in the spring time, every employee will be evaluated by his/her Supervisor.
+All employees are subject to annual performance evaluations by their Supervisor.
 This involves a self-evaluation and a Supervisor's evaluation.
 This evaluation is to aid the employee in the improvement of his/her work and to provide feedback on his/her present perceived performance.